grafana/grafana/docs/sources/developers/kinds/composable/newspanelcfg/schema-reference.md

   - schema
 title: NewsPanelCfg kind
 ---
-> Documentation generation is still in active development and is subject to further improvements.
+> Both documentation generation and kinds schemas are in active development and subject to change without prior notice.

-> Kinds **schema** is also subject to active development, and could change without prior notice.

 # NewsPanelCfg kind